|

 development.
 Children who have a healthy and balanced diet are able to

-progress well at school and develop and grow up to be happy and
+progress and develop well and are more likely to grow into happy and

 successful individuals.

-As parents and carers you have a great deal of influence over your
+As parents and carers you have a substantial influence over your

 child’s eating habits.
 The patterns laid down in their early life are